Matching Semantically Similar Non-Identical Objects: Non-Identical Object Matching

-\paragraph{Class discrepancy $(y_A \ne y_B)$.} Four-legged animals, such as tigers and cats, are objects of different classes but have similar structures.
-They both have two eyes, four legs, and one tail.
-We humans can find a part-by-part matching between them, even when there are differences in color, texture, and shape.
-However, it is not trivial how one can design matching methods to find a fine-grained correspondence while being robust against the difference in details.
-If such a matching is realized, for example, one may track the running motions of unknown four-legged animals based on those of known ones.
+\textbf{Class discrepancy $(y_A \ne y_B)$.} Four-legged animals, such as tigers and cats, belong to different classes but have similar structures (two eyes, four legs, and a tail).
+Despite differences in color, texture, and shape, we humans can still find part-by-part matches.
+However, it is not trivial to design matching methods to find fine-grained correspondence while being robust to detail differences.

-\paragraph{Domain shift $(o_A \equiv o_B,D_A \ne D_B)$.} We humans can know the flower in the painting on the wall depicts that in the garden.
+\textbf{Domain shift $(o_A \equiv o_B,D_A \ne D_B)$.} We humans can know the flower in the painting on the wall depicts that in the garden.
 This is a robust fine-grained matching of an identical object in different domains.
-Typical domain shifts include drawings v.s. photos and clean images v.s. corrupted images.
-For example, suppose that $\bm{x}_A$ is a photo and $\bm{x}_B$ is a painting.
-Compared to photos, drawings have fewer colors, textures, and shadows.
-Thus, while the descriptors of the photo $\bm{x}_A$ may reflect the color or texture, those of the drawing $\bm{x}_B$ do not, which can lead to an absent of correspondence if the feature matcher is not sufficiently robust.
-If robust matching between different domains is realized, for example, one can design a system that guides a worker to assemble parts from the first-person video by comparing the parts with those in a blueprint.
+Typical domain shifts include photos vs. drawings and clean vs. corrupted images.
+For instance, if $\bm{x}_A$ is a photo and $\bm{x}_B$ is a painting, the latter lacks colors, textures, and shadows, causing its descriptors to differ significantly.
+Without sufficient robustness, this discrepancy leads to missing correspondences.